 A 3D printer enclosure is, as we said earlier, a box.
 So, if you have a stable table on which to put your 3D printer, get a big enough cardboard box and invert it over your printer.
 Just make sure there is enough room for all moving parts to reach their full range of motion.

 In this case, you might want to use some spare acrylic sheets and cut out some windows so that you can easily monitor the printing process.
 Place a smoke detector inside and a light source of your choosing and you’re good to go.
 Whenever you want to reach out for your printer, just remove the box.
 Easy!
 Hopefully you’re reusing some leftover material, in which case this enclosure will be free.

 A hassle-free 3D printer enclosure option is to get a benchtop photo studio tent.
-Amazon sells these for under $25.
+Amazon sells these for cheap.
 They’re typically white and made of flexible synthetic material, which acts as a light diffuser so that objects inside can be more evenly illuminated.
 So, on top of keeping the temperature even, you can get good shots of your printer in action.

 You needn’t worry about footprint.
 With a wide range of sizes to choose from, you can find the one that fits your printer just right.
 Beware, however, that the material typically used to make these tents is highly flammable.

 We’re back to boxes, but this time of the plastic variety.
 A transparent container of any kind can do the trick.
 Particularly for larger printers, finding a big-enough container may not be so easy or cheap.
 You may have to do with combining two containers.
 In that case, we recommend following this instructable using IKEA plastic boxes for a Mendel 90.
 The set of two boxes will cost you about $60 to $70, you will need to cut a few holes and slits to accommodate the printer and its cables.